DragonsRule10/dragonsrule10.com/README.md

 # Connect with me!
-> Feel free to join my [Discord Server](https://discord.gg/55kXaX8zx4) where I take my request at!
+> Feel free to join my [Discord Server](https://discord.gg/55kXaX8zx4) where we take requests at!

 > Or contact my business email [here.](mailto:tristinkorbel@gmail.com)